CrabDude/nodejs-dropbox/README.md

 #### Required

+- [x] Walkthrough Gif embedded in README
+- [x] README `Time spent:` includes the number of hours spent on the assignment
 - [ ] Client can make GET requests to get file or directory contents
 - [ ] Client can download a directory as an archive
 - [ ] Client can make HEAD request to get just the GET headers